This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Dave Nugent helps you navigate the world of investing.

 Here's the thing.
 We charge a fee.
 We're as transparent as possible about it: you pay 0.5%; that goes down to 0.4% for Wealthsimple Black clients who have invested at least $100,000 with us.
 You also pay the small fee that's built into the ETFs we purchase for you — about 0.2%.
 Statistically, those are very small fees for the kind of sophisticated wealth management we deliver.
 But it's not nothing.
 And we want people to understand exactly what that fee gets them.

 The first thing you get when we invest your money is a very efficient, very sophisticated portfolio that's personalized for your needs — how old you are, what you're saving for, when you'll need the money, your tolerance for risk.
 We spend a great deal of time and energy building next-generation portfolios using ETFs that are perfectly diversified.
-Our investment team and advisory committee are made up of some of the most respected investors, academics and math wizards in the world — people like Eric Kirzner, who designed the first ETF.
+Our investment team and advisory committee are made up of some of the most respected investors and math wizards in the world.
 If you like fancy finance jargon — the Black Litterman model and mean variance technique and asset classes that provide exposure to diverse sources of beta — we've got plenty of that.
 But the bottom line is: we think these portfolios are the perfect way to invest.

 Wealthsimple is investing on autopilot